OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Local Shared Objects or "Flash cookies."** Web sites that use Adobe Flash technologies may use Local Shared Objects or "Flash cookies" to store data on your computer.
 To manage or block Flash cookies, go to http://www.macromedia.com/support/documentation/en/flashplayer/help/settings\_manager.html.

 **Silverlight Application Storage.** Web sites or applications that use Microsoft Silverlight technology also have the ability to store data by using Silverlight Application Storage.
 To learn how to manage or block such storage, see the Silverlight section of this statement.

-Microsoft account Microsoft accountpspMainMicrosoftAccountModuleSummary
+Microsoft accountMicrosoft accountmainmicrosoftaccountmoduleSummary

 With a Microsoft account, you can sign into Microsoft services, as well as third-party services.
 Signing into your account can enable improved personalization, provide seamless and consistent experiences across services and devices, and help you access and use cloud data storage and other enhanced features and settings.